loomnetwork/loom-sdk-documentation/docs/extdev-transfer-gateway.md

    yarn gen:rinkeby-key
    ```

-2. Give the new account in `rinkeby_account` some ETH so it can be used to deploy contracts to Rinkeby,
+2. Give the new account in `rinkeby_account` some ETH so it can be used to deploy contracts to `Rinkeby`,
    you can either use https://faucet.rinkeby.io or transfer some ETH from another account.

 3. Set your Infura API key (get it from see https://infura.io)